-Generating nutrition labels for food products sold in other countries can be a daunting task, especially after an update in regulations.
-There’s the layout, font size, mandatory nutrient list, changed standards and measurements, and a host of other factors to consider.
+Generating nutrition labels for food products sold in other countries can be a daunting task.
+There’s the layout, font size, mandatory nutrient list, and a host of other factors to consider.
 Fortunately, Genesis R&D Foods automates much of this process.
-This blog instructs you on how to create a Nutrition Facts table compliant with the 2016 Health Canada regulations.

-- Carefully search for and enter all the ingredients in your Recipe.
+- Search for and enter all the ingredients in your Recipe.
 You will do this by typing in ingredient search terms (full or partial words) and selecting matches from the list returned.
-A blog on search tips can be found here.

 - Click OK.

-- From this point, there are several label modifications that you can make within the accepted guidelines.
-Genesis R&D will guide you in creating a compliant label, according to the guidelines published by Health Canada.
+From this point, there are several label modifications that you can make within the accepted guidelines.
+For example, you can create a bilingual label.

 - Click the Edit Label icon from the toolbar.